HazelGrant/learn-api/README.md

 This application has two models with corresponding RESTful controllers & pages - Artist and Album.
 Artist has_many albums and Album belongs_to artist.
 An Artist has & must have a name.
 An Album has & must have both a title and an artist_id.
 Models and controllers are tested using ActiveSupport::TestCase and fixtures.
 The layouts are built using the twitter-bootstrap-rails gem.

-We will be working on the branch build-api.
+We will be working on the branch 'build-api'.

 ## Get it up and running